OlaoluwaM/functional-programming/README.md

 ## Composition

-Functional programming's fundamental pattern is _composition_: we compose small units of code accomplishing very specific tasks into larger and complex units.
+Functional programming's fundamental pattern is _composition_.
+We compose small units of code accomplishing very specific tasks into larger and complex units.

 An example of a "from the smallest to the largest" composition pattern we can think of: